 I began to rationalize what had happened.
 My survival instinct kicked straight in.
 I tried to assemble all the stuff that had just happened in my head.
 None of it made sense.
 I called some of my family and friends they were aghast.
 Lee and I felt like we were grieving.
 I called our social worker.
 She asked me how I was?
 Stupid question!
 She said that they had handled in very badly.
-They should have called her, she knew nothing of what had been planned.
-She felt that they had broken protocol as they should have informed her.
-They had told her that it was not a child protection issue so removing him as they had in under 24 hrs was not the best thing to do especially for the child.
+They should have called her; she knew nothing of what had been planned.
+She felt that they had broken protocol, as they should have informed her.
+They had told her that it was not a child protection issue so removing him as they had in less than 24 hrs was not the best thing to do especially for the child.
 I agreed and then she said.

 “It’s very unlikely you will ever see him again”.

 I lost my breath I felt so dizzy I had to stop and sit on a wall.
 I sat paralysed.
 I had been here before, in this state of nothingness powerless, dropped into a void.
-A call telling me my Siser had committed suicide.
+A call telling me my Sister had committed suicide.
 My hearing seemed to shut down, the light grew dim.
 Knowing that he was in the world but without us was more than I could bear to even contemplate.

 “Why, why couldn’t they have come back with you?”

 “I don’t know but I would like to know what the reasons were, why did they do this so abruptly?
 I will call them?”

 I went home I sat in his room and I wrote an email to the social workers responsible for removing him.